 There’s no better feeling than becoming a new mother or father.
 But at the same time there’s no worse feeling than when something goes wrong during labour.

 During birth, the mother and baby are both very vulnerable, so accidents, mistakes and negligence can cause serious complications.
 If you or a loved one have suffered a birth injury, then we’re truly sorry for what you’ve been through.

-No amount of money can take away such a traumatic experience, but we can help you make a compensation claim to cover the costs caused by medical negligence.
+No amount of money can take away such a traumatic experience, but an expert solicitor can help you make a compensation claim to cover the costs caused by medical negligence.
 For example, this might include rehabilitation and medical costs, as well as the wider impact it’s had on your life and those around you.

-You can get in touch with us for free on 0800 234 6438.
-We’ll be able to answer any questions you may have and can let you know whether we think you’re eligible to make a compensation claim.
+You can get in touch with a trained legal adviser for free on 0800 234 6438.
+They’ll be able to answer any questions you may have and can let you know whether they think you’re eligible to make a compensation claim.

-As with any complex medical procedure, giving birth can cause a number of complications.
+As with any other medical procedure, giving birth can cause a number of complications.

 Medical staff are highly trained, and most of the time they do their job to an excellent standard.
 But sometimes negligence does happen – either in the months leading up to the birth or during the labour – and this can have life-changing consequences for either the mother or child, and in some cases, both.

 Below, we’ve listed some examples of the kind of injuries which can happen when something goes wrong during childbirth.

 Forceps are often used to help guide the baby’s head during birth.
 But if they’re used incorrectly, they can cause injuries to the mother or baby.

 For the mother, this could include vaginal tearing or episiotomy while the child could suffer from bruising and cuts to the head and face.